Impact

 In one place, what will our impact be?

 As The Neighbor Project grows, our focus is expanding.
-We continue to help individuals and families – but we’re beginning to look at how investing in those neighbors can change entire neighborhoods as well.
+We continue to support individuals and families—but we’re also beginning to explore how investing in those neighbors can transform entire neighborhoods.

-This approach is called Comprehensive Community Development, and it starts with a deliberate effort to partner more closely with residents in one particular area.
+This approach is called Comprehensive Community Development, and it begins with a deliberate effort to partner more closely with residents in one particular area.

-Here’s how we’re building ties in Aurora’s Greenman Elementary neighborhood so residents can inform our work more in the future.
+Here’s how we’re building ties in Aurora’s Greenman Elementary neighborhood—so residents can play a greater role in shaping our work going forward.

 The Plan:

-Establish a resident-led leadership committee to learn neighborhood needs from those who live there and follow their lead in discovering solutions.
+Establish a resident-led leadership committee to learn about neighborhood needs directly from those who live there—and follow their lead in discovering solutions.

-Plan engagement events like block parties, resource fairs and clean-up days to meet and work alongside neighbors in informal ways.
+Plan engagement events such as block parties, resource fairs, and clean-up days to connect with neighbors and work alongside in informal ways, meaningful ways.

-Evaluate impact over time based not just on success of individual households, but based on the goals and needs articulated by all neighborhood residents
+Evaluate impact over time not only by success of individual households, but based on the goals and needs articulated by all neighborhood residents.

 Ready to get involved?